dotnet/csharpstandard/standard/statements.md

 It is a compile-time error to use a return-by-ref from a method declared with the *method_modifier* `async`.

 A function member is said to ***compute a value*** if it is a method with a returns-by-value method ([§15.6.11](classes.md#15611-method-body)), a returns-by-value `get` accessor of a property or indexer, or a user-defined operator.
-Function members that are returns-no-value do not compute a value or are methods with the effective return type `void`, `set` accessors of properties and indexers, `add` and `remove` accessors of event, instance constructors, static constructors and finalizers.
+Function members that are returns-no-value do not compute a value and are methods with the effective return type `void`, `set` accessors of properties and indexers, `add` and `remove` accessors of event, instance constructors, static constructors and finalizers.
 Function members that are returns-by-ref do not compute a value.

 For a return-by-value, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) shall exist from the type of *expression* to the effective return type ([§15.6.11](classes.md#15611-method-body)) of the containing function member.
-For a return-by-ref, and identity conversion ([§10.2.2](conversions.md#1022-identity-conversion)) shall exist between the type of *expression* and  the effective return type of the containing function member.
+For a return-by-ref, an identity conversion ([§10.2.2](conversions.md#1022-identity-conversion)) shall exist between the type of *expression* and  the effective return type of the containing function member.

 `return` statements can also be used in the body of anonymous function expressions ([§12.19](expressions.md#1219-anonymous-function-expressions)), and participate in determining which conversions exist for those functions ([§10.7.1](conversions.md#1071-general)).